Kaido404/Distributed-db/README.md

 ### Adding a New Slave Node
 1. Ensure the master node is running.
 2. Start a new slave node: `go run slave/main.go`
-3. Check that the new slave appears in the master’s connected slaves list.
+3. Check that the new slave appears in the master's connected slaves list.

 ## Troubleshooting